About the HGSC

-The Harvard Gay and Lesbian Caucus is composed of more than 5,000 gay, lesbian, bisexual and transgender Harvard and Radcliffe alumni/ae, faculty, staff and students.
-HGLC was formed in 1984 to pressure Harvard University to include sexual orientation in its non-discrimination policy.
+The Harvard Gender and Sexuality Caucus is composed of more than 5,000 gay, lesbian, bisexual and transgender alumni/ae of Harvard University’s College and Graduate School’s, it’s faculty, staff and current students.
+The HGSC was formed in 1984 as the Harvard Gay and Lesbian Caucus to pressure Harvard University to include sexual orientation in its non-discrimination policy.

 - Building a sense of community among Harvard and Radcliffe gays, lesbians, bisexuals, and transgender people;

-- Maintaining and expanding a network of GLBT alumni/ae;
+- Maintaining and expanding a network of LGBTQ alumni/ae;

 - Pressing for a non-discriminatory and diverse academic, living and working environment at Harvard;

-- Educating others and ourselves about GLBT concerns and contributions;
+- Educating others and ourselves about LGBTQ concerns and contributions;

 - Undertaking community service projects; and

-- Encouraging informal coordination among GLBT student groups throughout the University.
+- Encouraging informal coordination among LGBTQ student groups throughout the University.

 - The establishment of The Open Gate Foundation in 1987, a fund for gay and lesbian life at Harvard University;